discordseedbot/botpackage_music/README.md

 # Please read the entire README before doing anything.

 ## A Little Notice:
-This npm package was originally created by [Darko Pendragon](https://github.com/darkopendragon) and the code contributers on the orignal repo.
+This package was originally created by [Darko Pendragon](https://github.com/darkopendragon) and the code contributors on the original repo.
 All changes/optimisations from here on out is made by the developers from [DARiOX](https://dariox.club)

 If you have any problems with up please [send an email](mailto:contact@dariox.club) or [send us a tweet](https://twitter.com/darioxdotclub)